kevaundray/CryptoResources/notes.md

 10 generals want to attack a city.
 If they both do it at the same time, they will be able to take the city.
 If they do not co-ordinate their attack then the city will defeat them.
 The problem lies in that five generals are on one side of the city, and five on the other.
 Using a messenger, they need a send a message to the other side agreeing on a date and time to storm the city.
 The messenger has to go through the city in order to deliver the message, and as there is a chance that the message could be corrupted, the messenger cannot be trusted.
 How can these generals agree on a time and date using the messenger?

 So the blockchain uses consensus algorithms to elect the next person who will add to the next block.

+_Another analogy for transactions, is that it is a game of lock and unlock.
+I will lock up these funds with your public key, you can unlock it and put another lock on it to someone elses public key._